2020 Engagement Ring Trends

-The term “setting” can vary depending on the jeweller you’re working with and the engagement ring style you’re looking at.
+The term “setting” can vary depending on the jeweler you’re working with and the engagement ring style you’re looking at.

-However, setting most commonly refers to the technique the jeweller uses to place the diamond on the ring band.
+However, setting most commonly refers to the technique the jeweler uses to place the diamond on the ring band.

-Arguably, claw or claw-style settings are the most popular, especially in rings with a single, large diamond.
+Arguably, prong or claw-style settings are the most popular, especially in rings with a single, large diamond.
 Other popular ring setting types include:

 Channel-set: A channel-set ring incorporates accent diamonds in channels alongside the primary gemstone.
-Channel-set stones are a popular engagement ring style as they help play up the centre diamond.
+Channel-set stones are a popular engagement ring style as they help play up the center diamond.

-East-West Setting: In an east-west setting, the centre stone is placed horizontally on the ring band creating a unique and modern look.
+East-West Setting: In an east-west setting, the center stone is placed horizontally on the ring band creating a unique and modern look.

-Hidden Halo Setting: A hidden halo setting has an additional ring of pavè diamonds that sits right below the centre gemstone.
-A hidden halo is different from a traditional halo setting in that you cannot see this extra ring of diamonds when viewing the ring from above, however, when viewed from the side, a hidden halo can make your centre stone look 15% larger.
+Hidden Halo Setting: A hidden halo setting has an additional ring of pavè diamonds that sits right below the center gemstone.
+A hidden halo is different from a traditional halo setting in that you cannot see this extra ring of diamonds when viewing the ring from above, however, when viewed from the side, a hidden halo can make your center stone look 15% larger.

-Two-Tone Setting: A two-tone engagement ring setting combines different metals, usually white gold with yellow or rose gold, to give you a multi-coloured look.
+Two-Tone Setting: A two-tone engagement ring setting combines different metals, usually white gold with yellow or rose gold, to give you a multi-colored look.